cunnellp5/TheRiver/README.md

 ### Beauty booking service

-- Users can sign up for an offered service
+- Users can sign up for an offered service [GUEST || CREATE ACCOUNT]
 - Users can view a scheduled appointment on a calendar
-- Users should get email notifications/reminders?
+- Users should get email notifications/reminders

 ### Merch (ecommerce)